Animated show hopes to make ‘reading an adventure’ for Black, brown St. Louis kids

 But unlike some long-running TV children's series that have also taught vocabulary and encouraged reading, these St. Louis Nine PBS characters aren't cuddly animals or fuzzy puppets.
 Instead, the heroes are humans with primarily brown and black skin tones.

 "Drawn In" is promoted as one of the few times a series like this has people of color as the main characters.
-Geared, also, to a slightly older age group, "Drawn In" is a million-dollar initiative from KETC (Channel 9) to serve its community by joining schools and literacy groups to improve some of the area's troubling reading rates.
+Geared, also, to a slightly older age group, "Drawn In" is a million-dollar initiative from Nine PBS and Lion Forge Animation to serve the community by joining schools and literacy groups to improve some of the area's troubling reading rates.

 "Black and brown kids often get left behind," Angela Carr says.
 "We want to do our part to help the region flourish."

-The program was tested at various times last year and may soon get a regular time slot on TV.
+The program was shown at various times last year and may soon get a regular time slot on TV.

 Carr, vice president and chief impact officer at Nine PBS, says "Drawn In" goes "way beyond just putting a show on the air."

 In fact, it's an initiative that includes online digital videos, comic books, worksheets and ideas for parents.
-Young fans have met and sought autographs from the local kids who voice characters and the illustrators with Lion Forge Animation of St. Louis.
+Young fans have met and sought autographs from the local kids who voice characters and the illustrators with Lion Forge.

-Second-grade classes in the St. Louis area tested the program's "power hours," which coach kids on writing and drawing their own comic books.
+Second-grade classes in the St. Louis area have participated in the program's "power hours," which coach kids on writing and drawing their own comic books.
 And students even received free Chromebooks to make sure they could access the digital shorts.
 And yes, the second-graders are experienced with calling up the videos on YouTube, educators attest.

-So far, "Drawn In" has been broadcast on Nine PBS at varying times.
-It will appear throughout February (check PBS' schedule).
+So far, "Drawn In" has been broadcast on KETC (Channel 9) at varying times.
+It will appear throughout February (check Nine PBS' schedule).
 But the station, which considers the program "digital first," plans to set a permanent slot soon to air the program.

 Videos are only about 5 minutes each, with two episodes usually making up one whole story.
 Live action spots show children drawing their own comics.
 In addition, drawnin.org promises to add games soon.